-On December 7, 2021, the EPA issued proposed volumes for 2021 and 2022 and reduced the previously finalized volumes for 2020 to account for challenges for that year including the COVID-19 pandemic.
-The proposed volumes for conventional biofuels were 13.32 billion gallons and 15.0 billion gallons for 2021 and 2022, respectively.
-The 2020 volumes were proposed at 12.5 billion gallons, down from the previously finalized 15.0 billion gallons.
-In addition, the EPA proposed denying 65 pending applications for Small Refinery Exemptions in response to the 2020 decision by the U.S. Court of Appeals for the 10th Circuit.
-The EPA also proposed adding 250 million gallons of "supplemental obligation" to the 2022 proposed volumes and stated its intent to add another 250 million gallons to 2023 to address the remand of the 2016 waiver by the D.C Circuit.
-The EPA implemented a public notice and comment process on this announcement.
+The EPA has finalized volumes for 2021 and 2022 and reduced the previously finalized volumes for 2020 to account for challenges for that year including the COVID-19 pandemic.
+The volumes for conventional biofuels are 13.8 billion gallons and 15.0 billion gallons for 2021 and 2022, respectively.
+The 2020 volumes were reduced to 12.5 billion gallons, down from the previously finalized 15.0 billion gallons.
+In addition, the EPA at the same time denied all pending applications for Small Refinery Exemptions (SREs).
+The EPA also added 250 million gallons of "supplemental obligation" to the 2022 proposed volumes and stated its intent to add another 250 million gallons to 2023 to address the remand of the 2016 waiver by the D.C Circuit.
+There are multiple legal challenges to how the EPA has handled SREs and RFS II rulemakings.

-Due to the Russian-Ukraine conflict, there is a concern that the corn and natural gas supplies worldwide will be adversely affected, with a potential impact on price and corn availability in the United States.
+Due to the Russian-Ukraine conflict, the corn and natural gas supplies worldwide have been adversely affected, and have had a negative impact on prices for both commodities and corn availability in the United States.